 If you have padding under your carpet that was affected by water, it should probably be replaced.
 Carpet padding is very hard to dry and clean.

 If you just need to replace the carpet padding, you can usually remove and replace it without having to replace your carpet.
 You’d just need to lift your carpet, roll it up to move it out of the way, replace the padding, and then re-lay the carpet.

-If you don’t have any experience with removing/replacing carpet, it’s likely best to have a professional do this for you.
+If you don’t have any experience with removing/replacing carpet, it’s best to have a professional carpet water damage cleaning.
 If you damage the carpet in the process of pulling it up, you’ll end up having to replace it along with the padding.
 Sometimes it’s not possible to pull up the carpet without damaging it.